 One of the best resources for determining flood risk in a jurisdiction is Flood Insurance Rate Maps (FIRMs), which are produced by FEMA.
 The FIRM is the official map of a community on which FEMA has delineated both the special flood hazard areas (1% annual chance of flooding) and the risk premium zones applicable to the jurisdiction.
-The effective FIRM date for Union County is September 20th, 2006.
-An enhanced version of the FIRM is shown in Figure 2-2.
+The effective FIRM date for Union County is September 20th, 2006 and is shown in Figure 2-2.
+The Preliminary FIRM for Union County was released on January 30, 2015.
+The area within Clark was not studied as part of this map update; there are no changes between the Effective FIRM and the Preliminary FIRM for this Township.

 Current FEMA guidance uses the term extent as analogous to potential severity.
-Compared to most other jurisdictions in the County, Clark has several potential flooding sources, but only few with reported flood losses.
-Although it is difficult to deduce potential severity accurately, it is safe to assume that the extent of flooding in Clark is relatively moderate; in more severe events such as tropical cyclones and nor'easters some areas along the Pumpkin Patch Brook and along the Township boundary with Scotch Plains can expect to have more severe flooding.
+Clark has several potential flooding sources, but only few with reported losses.
+Although it is difficult to deduce potential severity accurately, it is safe to assume that the extent of flooding in Clark is relatively moderate; in more severe events such as tropical storms and nor'easters some areas along the Pumpkin Patch Brook and along the Township boundary with Scotch Plains can expect to have more severe flooding.